getopenmono/mono_framework/resources/icons/README.md

 # Icons for Mono Framework

-**We have included a bsic set of free icons to use in your Mono apps.**
+**We have included a basic set of free icons to use in your Mono apps.**

 ## Credits